Pierre-Lannoy/wp-apcu-manager/HOOKS.md

     function( $actions, $item ) {
       $actions[] = [
         'url'  => 'something to do with TTL',
-        'hint' => 'Get information about this IP', 'icon' => 'clock',
+        'hint' => 'Do something with this TTL',
+        'icon' => 'clock',
       ];
       return $actions;